Associate Professor Elizabeth Algar

 After completing undergraduate studies at the University of Melbourne and postgraduate studies at La Trobe University’s Department of Biochemistry, A/Prof Algar accepted a position in biochemical genetics in the Division of Science and Technology at Griffith University, Qld.
 While at Griffith University, she completed PhD studies in Biochemical Genetics and subsequently received a postdoctoral fellowship from the University of Queensland to work on paediatric cancer genetics in the Department of Pathology.
 In 1996, she relocated to Melbourne where she set up a research group in the Murdoch Children’s Research Institute and Department of Paediatrics, University of Melbourne, later joining Monash Health and Hudson Institute in 2012.

-Her significant body of work includes 69 peer-reviewed publications and book chapters, and citations in the Online Mendelian Inheritance in Man (OMIM) database.
-She is a regular participant in Oncology and Cancer Biology grant review panels for the National Health and Medical Research Council and affiliated organisations and is a current member of the Human Genetics Society of Australasia, the Australasian Society for Genome Diagnostics and the Cooperative Trials Group for Neuro-oncology.
+Her significant body of work includes 73 peer-reviewed publications and book chapters, and citations in the Online Mendelian Inheritance in Man (OMIM) database.
+She has been a regular participant in Oncology and Cancer Biology grant review panels for the National Health and Medical Research Council and affiliated organisations and is a current member of the Human Genetics Society of Australasia, the Australasian Society for Genome Diagnostics and the Cooperative Trials Group for Neuro-oncology.
 She is a sought-after speaker and presenter, and has been recognised with numerous international awards as well as review invitations from international funding bodies.

 Saad MI, Alhayyani S, McLeod L, Yu L, Alanazi M, Deswaerte V, Tang K, Jarde T, Smith JA, Prodanovic Z, Tate MD, Balic JJ, Watkins DN, Cain JE, Bozinovski S, Algar E, Kohmoto T, Ebi H, Ferlin W, Garbers C, Ruwanpura S, Sagi I, Rose-John S, Jenkins BJ (2019) ADAM17 selectively activates the IL-6 trans-signaling/ERK MAPK axis in KRAS-addicted lung cancer.
 EMBO Mol Med 11.
 Pii: e9976.